Tai Kim Solo Exhibition, “Silk Fish: Swimming in the Air,” covered by Koreatimes

 We wish to acknowledge this land on which the Women’s Art Association of Canada operates.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit.
 Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work on this land.

-The Women’s Art Association of Canada is a diverse and inclusive non-profit arts hub offering exhibition, education and volunteer opportunities for men and women with a passion for the arts.
+Since 1887 the Women’s Art Association of Canada is a diverse and inclusive non-profit arts hub offering exhibition, education and volunteer opportunities for men and women with a passion for the arts.
 Two historic gallery spaces on the main floor of the heritage building at 23 Prince Arthur Avenue in Toronto are open to the public: The Dignam Gallery and The Ruth Upjohn Gallery.

-Copyright 2022 Women’s Art Association of Canada All rights reserved Disclaimer & Privacy information
+Copyright 2024 Women’s Art Association of Canada All rights reserved Disclaimer & Privacy information